-Since the roll-out of the online multiplayer video game over seven years ago in August 2010 World of Tanks has been a globally big hit.
-Now there’s going to be a new way to immerse into the epic tank battle as Wargaming’s multiplayer hit, World of Tanks will partner with a virtual reality venture fund VRTech to form into a location-based Virtual Reality (VR) company called Neurogaming.
+Since the roll-out of the online multiplayer video game over seven years ago in August 2010, World of Tanks has been a globally big hit.
+Now there’s going to be a new way to immerse into the epic tank battle as Wargaming’s multiplayer hit, World of Tanks, will partner with a virtual reality venture fund VTech to form into a location-based Virtual Reality (VR) company called Neurogaming.
 75 employees have already been projected to work under the big title of World of Tanks VR.

-Neurogaming is a Cyprus based firm which also has a development studio in Moscow, Russia.
+Neurogaming is a Cyprus-based firm that also has a development studio in Moscow, Russia.
 It also plans to expand in Amsterdam and New York later this year.
-The VRTech partnership involves two main projects: One with Cinema VR which has already seen success in 2017 and Polygon VR.
+The VTech partnership involves two main projects: One with Cinema VR which has already seen success in 2017 and Polygon VR.

 Location-based Cinema VR can support up to 4 players.
 It has 36 locations all throughout Russia and is reported of 180,000 players last year.
 In addition, Polygon VR is a platform that powers virtual reality gameplay on location.
 The specifications are motion capture technology, software for broadcasting, second screen support, and game management system that supports first and third-party content.

 Neurogaming will be launching its own platform this year for people who are interested in installing location-based VR spaces, to expand its Cinema VR franchisees.
 Polygon VR multiplayer will enable its folks to play World of Tanks VR at those locations.